webdevelopers-eu/z-template/README.md

 Example:

     <script>
+        document.querySelector('div')
-        document.querySelector('div').addEventListener('my-event', function(event) {
+            .addEventListener('my-event', function(event) {
                 console.log('EVENT', event.target, event.detail);
             });
         zTemplate(document.querySelector('div'), {"foo": "bar"});
     </script>
     <div z-var="foo event my-event"></div>

+The above code sets up an event listener for the `"my-event"` event on a `div` element.
+The zTemplate function is then called, passing in the `div` and an object with a `foo` property set to `"bar"`.
+Finally, the `z-var` attribute on the `div` element is set to `"foo event my-event"`.
+This means that the value of the "foo" property will be passed as the detail parameter to a `"my-event"` event triggered on the `div` element.

+With this feature, you can add dynamic interactivity to your templates, allowing users to respond to changes in data, toggle display and visibility, and more.

+You can of course use more complex expressions to control the event firing.
+For example:

+    <div z-var="foo event my-event {foo == 'bar'}"></div>

+In this case, the event will be fired only if the value of the `foo` variable is equal to `"bar"`.

 ### Custom Function Call

-Call a custom callback and pass the element and value as parameters to the callback.
+With Z Template, you can even trigger custom callbacks based on the values of variables.

 The list of callbacks is passed as a third argument to `zTemplate` function.

 Syntax: